The best things to do in Saint Lucia

 Sunset cruise

-There are a few short walks you can do around the island, all of which take less than an hour.
+There are a few short hikes you can do around the island, all of which take less than an hour.
 We recommend:

 • The Tet Paul Nature Trail near Soufriere which has beautiful high-up views over the island and Pitons.